First Republic of Armenia: Armistice of Mudros

 On 30 October 1918, the Armistice of Mudros was signed, thus ending hostilities between the Ottoman Empire and the Allies.
 The armistice only stipulated the Ottomans' withdrawal to the Treaty of Brest-Litovsk boundaries, thereby allowing their armies to winter in Kars and Batum.
-Throughout November, Ottoman forces evacuated the Erivan Governorate, thereby, Armenia gained 6,000 mi2 of formerly-occupied territory.
+Throughout November, Ottoman forces evacuated the Erivan Governorate, thereby Armenia gained 6,000 mi2 of formerly-occupied territory.

-An estimated 50–100 thousand Armenians were massacred during the Turkish invasion of May–September 1918.
-In the six-months of Turkish occupation of Eastern Armenia, particularly in the region of Pambak, Armenians were used as "bayonet practice" by Turkish soldiers, at least 8 thousand young men were taken to Erzurum for slave labour, and 125 thousand livestock, 30 thousand "farm implement", 6 thousand carts, and 18 thousand tons of foodstuffs were confiscated.
-Hovannisian wrote: "the richest districts … had been stripped bare of crops, animals, implements, and all other movable goods.
-Only a shadow of the former Armenian villages remained.
-Clothing, furniture, utensils, pottery, even doors and windows had been carted away.
-Not one operable locomotive or freight car remained along the entire railway line; every depot lay in shambles.
-Rubble filled the streets of Alexandropol as the result of the Turkish decision to detonate the powder and ammunition before the evacuation".
-He also added: "As the Armenian soldiers advanced, the full significance of the saying, 'the Turk has passed here,' was bruisingly demonstrated".
-As a result of the Turkish invasion, 200 vilages were "plundered", half the vineyards in the Aras River valley were "ruined", 200 thousand large-horned animals were "driven away" in addition to thousands of carts of "agricultural implements", and 80 percent of households were deprived of a horse and "nearly half" deprived of a cow or ox.
-In the Akhalkalaki uezd, which was claimed by Armenia, 60 of 110 thousand inhabitants had survived, "and more than seventy villages had been totally razed by the Turkish army in 1918".
+An estimated 50,000–100,000 Armenians had been massacred during the Turkish invasion of May–September 1918, including 25,000 in the Kars Oblast.
+According to Fridtjof Nansen, a Norwegian relief worker who cared for Ottoman Armenian refugees, "[i]t was obviously the intent of the Turkish leaders to exterminate the Armenian people even in Russian Armenia."
+In the Akhalkalaki uezd, claimed by Armenia, 60,000 of 110,000 inhabitants had survived, over seventy villages were completely destroyed by the Turkish army in 1918.
+In the six-months of Turkish occupation of Eastern Armenia, particularly in the region of Pambak, Armenians were used as "bayonet practice" by Turkish soldiers.
+Hovannisian estimates that at least 8,000 young men were taken to Erzurum for slave labour, and 125,000 livestock, 30,000 agricultural equipment, 6,000 carts and 18,000 tons of foodstuffs were confiscated by the retreating Ottoman army.
+The richest areas were left barren, stripped of crops, animals, tools, and any movable possessions.
+Little trace remained of the former Armenian villages, with all clothing, furniture, utensils, pottery, and even doors and windows taken.
+Along the railway, no functioning locomotives or freight cars were left, and each station lay in ruins.
+In Alexandropol, rubble filled the streets after the Turks set off explosives and ammunition before withdrawing.
+Hovannisian further adds: "As the Armenian soldiers advanced, the full significance of the saying, 'the Turk has passed here,' was bruisingly demonstrated".
+As a result of the Turkish invasion, 200 villages were plundered, half the vineyards in the Aras River valley were ruined, 200,000 large-horned animals were chased away in addition to thousands of carts of agricultural implements, and 80 percent of households were deprived of a horse and almost half deprived of a cow or ox.